jannikmi/multivar_horner/paper/paper.md

 # Introduction

-Polynomials are a central concept in mathematics and find application in a wide range of fields.
+Polynomials are a central concept in mathematics and find application in a wide range of fields[@prasolov2009polynomials; @boumova2002applications; @cools2002advances; @akritas1989elements; @Hecht1].
 (Multivariate) polynomials have different possible mathematical representations and the beneficial properties of some representations are in great demand in many applications[@LeeFactorization2013; @leiserson2010efficient; @Hecht1].

 The so called Horner factorisation is such a representation with beneficial properties.